tempoCollaboration/OQuPy/docs/pages/tutorials/quickstart.rst

 Yay!
 This looks like the plot in figure 2a [Strathearn2018].

-**Note:** the option ``unique`` has been set to false, however the computation time can be reduced by setting this option to True.
-The default behaviour in future versions of OQuPy will to have this on, however this feature is currently in a test phase.
-If in doubt compare your results with the option on and off.
+**Note:** with the option `unique=True` an attempt is made to simplify the calculation by checking for degeneracies in the eigensystem of the bath coupling operator.
+This may greatly decrease the computation time without significant loss of accuracy.
+This feature is currently in testing, so if used we recommend checking results against those obtained with `unqiue=False` (the default).

-Let’s have a look at the above warning.
-It said:
+We should also address the warning that was given in the above computation:

 ::